 - Quiet winter months: 30% to 45% occupancy

-Let us do the maths on a one-bedroom apartment charging an average of £100 per night at 60% occupancy:
+Working through a one-bedroom apartment at an average of £100 per night and 60% occupancy:

 |---|---|